pmariyasinghe/NetAutomation/README.md

 Whole idea behind designing a lab, using vEOS, VXLAN and KVM, was encouraged by above article.
-Therefore Hats off to Pablo Narváez's  who did a great job putting this article together making it possible to someone like me to exeriment complex networking concepts in a virtual manner.
+Therefore Hats off to Pablo Narváez's  who did a great job putting this article together making it possible to someone like me to exeriment complex networking concepts in virtual environments.

 <p align="center">